Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

 \subsubsection{Reinforcement Learning}

 RL has been widely adopted in robotic research~\cite{kober2013reinforcement}.
 More recently, RL frameworks—particularly reinforcement learning from human feedback (RLHF)—have demonstrated efficacy in foundation model~\cite{kaufmann2023survey}.
 These advances have inspired the application of RL in VLA models.
-In RL, an agent iteratively interacts with its environment under a task-specific reward function, enabling policy optimization.
-This process is believed to effectively learn policy from suboptimal demonstration and maintain generalization~\cite{liu2025can, mark2024policy}.
-Accordingly, RL inherently encompasses the three fundamental components of the VLA model learning: environments, embodiments, and tasks.
+In RL, an agent iteratively interacts with environments under task-specific rewards, enabling policy optimization.
+Accordingly, RL naturally couples the three fundamental components of VLA learning: environments, embodiments, and tasks.

-Instability in RL-based VLA model post-training is a major challenge~\cite{peng2024improving, hu2024flare, stachowiczlifelong, springenberg2024offline, guo2025improving, chen2025conrft, nakamotosteering, mark2024policy}.
-This instability is mainly caused by two factors: (1) transitioning from the pre-training stage to RL-based post-training, (2) Q-function overestimation~\cite{hu2024flare, stachowiczlifelong}.
-To mitigate these issues, behavioral cloning can be incorporated during post-training, either via an auxiliary behavioral-cloning loss~\cite{hu2024flare, chen2025conrft, springenberg2024offline} or via an iterative training process between supervised learning and RL~\cite{guo2025improving}.
-Some studies try to stabilize the model by freezing the vision language encoder~\cite{chen2025conrft,guo2025improving}.
-Proven RL-stabilization techniques—such as clipped double-Q learning~\cite{fujimoto2018addressing}, ensemble critics~\cite{chenrandomized}, and critic normalization~\cite{ball2023efficient}—can also contribute to VLA model post-training; Stachowicz et al.~\cite{stachowiczlifelong} successfully integrate these methods into a lifelong-learning framework.
-Moreover, the Q-function can also be derived by offline RL for online re-arranging the actions~\cite{mark2024policy, nakamotosteering}.
-The online manipulation data can be further applied for improving policy and the Q-function~\cite{mark2024policy}.
-Additionally, some studies also demonstrate human preference signals can be leveraged to improve performance, training efficiency, and safety~\cite{chen2025conrft, hu2024flare}.

-Foundation model priors can also enhance RL-based post-training for VLA models.
-In particular, foundation models generate reward signals that eliminate the need for handcrafted reward engineering and provide dense feedback in complex environments~\cite{nam2023lift, patel2025real, lee2024affordance, zhai2023building}.
-Reward signals can be derived directly from a foundation model based on language instructions and visual observations~\cite{nam2023lift, lee2024affordance, zhai2023building}, or formulated via programmatic reward functions~\cite{patel2025real}.
-Beyond rewards designing, the foundation model can also improve few-shot learning abilities in offline RL~\cite{shiunleashing}.

-Table~\ref{table:Muti} summarizes representative RL-based post-training methods for VLA models.
-In addition to significant gains in sample efficiency and success rates, RL approaches support iterative interaction and continuous adaptation, enabling VLA models to refine their manipulation policies over time.